The other day I was thinking about the cars I have owned over the years and my love of cars in general.

 Before reminiscing about The Cars I Have Owned, I want to say that I never bought anything that I couldn’t afford or that meant my family would go wanting in any way.
 That said, here we go.
 (In most cases, these are photos I gathered online of a cars like the one I owned.
 We probably have photos for some of them tucked away somewhere, but who knows where.)

 0 – 1957 Lambretta Motor Scooter

 This obviously isn’t a car, but it is the first motor vehicle I ever owned.
-When I was 14 or 15 one of my friends had a Vespa motor scooter and another a Mustang, which was like a miniature motorcycle.
-I wanted something like that too, so my dad took my to a local dealer to check them out.
+When I was about 14, one of my friends had a Vespa motor scooter and another a Mustang, which was like a miniature motorcycle.
+I wanted something like that too, so my dad took me to a local dealer to check them out.
 When I first saw the Lambretta, my jaw dropped.
 It was gorgeous.
 I used most of the money in my savings account to buy it.
 I don’t really remember now how much I paid for it, just that I loved it so.
 I could write pages about my adventures with my Lambretta, but will save that for another time.
 Mine looked just like this one, except it wasn’t two-tone, just light grey.